 \section{Abstract}

-In this paper we give a symbolical formula and a cancellation-free formula for the Schur elements associated to the simple modules of the degenerate cyclotomic Hecke algebras.
-As some direct applications, we show that the Schur elements are symmetric with respect to the natural symmetric group action and are integral coefficients polynomials and we give a different proof of Ariki-Mathas-Rui's criterion on the semi-simplicity of degenerate cyclotomic Hecke algebras.
+In this paper we give the symbolical formula and cancellation-free formula for the Schur elements associated to the simple modules of the degenerate cyclotomic Hecke algebras.
+As some applications, we show that the Schur elements are symmetric polynomials with rational integer coefficients and give a different proof of Ariki-Mathas-Rui's criterion on the semisimplicity of the degenerate cyclotomic Hecke algebras.